imalsky/Emulator/README.md

 ## Overview

-SequenceEmulator is a deep learning project designed to predict or emulate atmospheric profiles using a transformer-based neural network implemented in PyTorch.
-It tackles this as a regression task, learning complex relationships within and between different types of atmospheric sequence data.
+SequenceEmulator is an emulator designed to predict atmospheric profiles using a transformer-based neural network implemented in PyTorch.
 The model can handle multiple input sequences simultaneously and incorporate global context features.

 ## Model Architecture (`src/model.py`)

-The core model is the `MultiEncoderTransformer`, an encoder-only transformer architecture with the following components:
+The core model is the `MultiEncoderTransformer`, a bidirectional encoder-only transformer architecture with the following components:

 * **Multi-Encoder Design:** Can process multiple distinct input sequence types (e.g., different kinds of atmospheric measurements or simulations) concurrently.
 Each sequence type is handled by a dedicated `SequenceEncoder`.
 * **`SequenceEncoder`:**
     * Applies a linear projection to map input features to the model dimension (`d_model`).
-    * Optionally includes a `ConvBlock1D` module: A stack of 1D dilated convolutions with Group Normalization, GELU activation, Dropout, and residual connections, applied before the main transformer layers.
-This can help capture local patterns.
     * Adds `SinePositionalEncoding` to inject information about the position within the sequence.
     * Uses a standard PyTorch `TransformerEncoder` stack (composed of `TransformerEncoderLayer` with multi-head self-attention and feed-forward networks) for sequence processing.
 Supports `norm_first` configuration.
-* **Global Feature Handling (Optional):**
+* **Global Feature Handling:**
     * A `GlobalEncoder` (MLP with GELU, Dropout, LayerNorm) processes non-sequential global input features.
     * `FiLMLayer` (Feature-wise Linear Modulation) uses the encoded global features to generate scaling (gamma) and shifting (beta) parameters, which modulate the output of the sequence encoders, effectively conditioning them on global context.
 * **Interaction between Sequences (Optional):**
-    * `CrossAttention` module (standard multi-head attention) allows one sequence type to attend to the information encoded in another sequence type, enabling interaction and information sharing between different inputs.
-This is typically applied after individual sequence encoding and FiLM conditioning.
+    * `CrossAttention` module allows one sequence type to attend to the information encoded in another sequence type, enabling interaction and information sharing between different inputs.
-* **Output Head:** A final linear layer maps the encoded representation of a designated `output_seq_type` to the desired target variable dimension.
 * **Factory Function:** `create_prediction_model` builds the model instance from a configuration dictionary.

 ## Directory Structure